 To participate in earning referral rewards, referred customers should add the VALR referral code of their referrer into our sign up form.

 There are no limits on the number of referrals.
 Rewards are uncapped and paid in the same currency in which profit has been generated.

 Cumulative rewards are paid monthly in arrears at the beginning of each month.

-For example, if an arbitrage trade earns VALR a brokerage of R1000, R100 of that brokerage is paid to the referrer.
+For example, if an arbitrage trade earns VALR a profit share of R1000, R100 of that profit share is paid to the referrer.

 Why do I need a foreign currency account to use VALR Arbitrage?

 Using VALR Arbitrage includes using your own funds to purchase cryptocurrency on international markets.
 These markets typically do not accept deposits in South African Rand and you'll need access to currency such as USD to trade in these markets.